FlowRegSuite/pyflowreg/README.md

 ## Requirements

-This code requires python 3.10 and cuda 11.8 for the gpu version.
+This code requires python 3.10.

 Initialize the environment with